|

 Obverse Diagnostic Point(s) Reverse Diagnostic Point(s)

 Additional 1852-O dimes have appeared with a Large O mintmark that has a thick oval.
 At first, it was suspected that a third reverse die may exist for 1852 New Orleans coinage.
-But a mintmark position comparison between two 1852-O dimes with thicker mintmarks and the Reverse 2 mintmark, from the plate coin, revealed all mintmarks to have the same horizontal and vertical positions between DIME and the bow knot loops.
+But a mintmark position comparison between two 1852-O dimes with thicker mintmarks and the Reverse B mintmark, from the plate coin, revealed all mintmarks to have the same horizontal and vertical positions between DIME and the bow knot loops.
 See below:

 I believe that all three 1852-O dimes pictured here were struck with the Reverse B die.
 What remains unexplained is the varying amount of thickness in the mintmark ovals and the resulting variations in the opening in the center of the Large O mintmark.

-Plate Coin: G. Fortin Collection, NGC MS62
+Plate Coin: G. Fortin Collection, PCGS MS62 CAC Green